oSoWoSo/disroot-howto/pages/10.DisHub/07.Features/06.Photo_album/docs.en.md

 # How to add photos?

+You have two ways of adding fotos:
+ - Via Dishub's web interface
+ - With a File Manager using Webdav

+## Via Dishub's web interface
 ![Photo_add](en/Photo_add.gif)

 Click on the album you want to add photo into and click on **Add Photos**.